 One of the most significant times in the life of a Covenant Preparatory School student is our Traditions Ceremony.
-During our annual ceremony, students in specific grade levels receive purposeful and meaningful “honor” awards.
+During our annual ceremony, students in specific grade levels mark milestones in their spiritual development by receiving an age-appropriate keepsake.
 Establishing and maintaining our traditions reminds Covenant Knights to pursue a life committed to serving Christ and contending for the truth of His Gospel.

 The Covenant Bible is presented to kindergarten students.
 The Bible has the student’s name and senior graduation year on the front.
 As a Christ-centered community, we believe that before anything else, we strive to instill in our students a love for God’s word and the Gospel.

 Second Grade — COVENANT COMPASS

 The Covenant compass is presented to second grade students, symbolizing the unchanging truth that Christ alone will teach them the way of wisdom and lead them in the paths of righteousness.
 Our prayer for each of our students is that they acknowledge Christ as Lord and look to him as their guide and their “true north” as they travel the path of life that God has prepared for them.

 Fourth Grade — COVENANT CREST